zenml-io/zenml/docs/book/user-guide/advanced-guide/enable-gpu-backed-hardware.md

     ...
 ```

-Adding these two extra settings options will ensure that CUDA is enabled for the specific steps that require GPU acceleration.
-Note that these configuration changes are **required** for the GPU hardware to be properly utilized.
-If you don't update the settings, your steps might run, but they will not see any boost in performance from the custom hardware.
+Adding these two extra settings options will ensure that CUDA is enabled for the

-Be cautious when choosing the image to avoid confusion when switching between local and remote environments.
-For example, you might have one version of PyTorch installed locally with a particular CUDA version, but when you switch to your remote stack or environment, you might be forced to use a different CUDA version.
+specific steps that require GPU acceleration.
+Be cautious when choosing the
+image to avoid confusion when switching between local and remote environments.
+For example, you might have one version of PyTorch installed locally with a
+particular CUDA version, but when you switch to your remote stack or
+environment, you might be forced to use a different CUDA version.

 The core cloud operators offer prebuilt Docker images that fit with their hardware.
 You can find more information on them here: